0xJonas/skylite/docs/variables_and_types.md

 | Lower camel-case | `colorRgb`  | N/A                                                       |
 | Upper camel-case | `ColorRgb`  | Type names and traits                                     |

-Since identifiers start in Scheme, which has very liberal rules for its symbols, a single identifier can use a mix of different casings.
+When an identifier starts in Scheme, which has very liberal rules for its symbols, it can use a mix of different casings.
 This is not recommended however, since it can lead to surprises when the identifier is normalized in the generated Rust code.

-## Type Conversion
+## Types

 A variable also has a type to specify what kind of data the variable holds and which values are allowed to be used for this variable in other assets.
 To convert between the asset files' Scheme format and Rust syntax, a fixed set of types with representation in both Scheme and Rust is used.
 These types are identified by a symbol or list in Scheme and map to a matching type in Rust.